Bas Eickhout: Political career

-Since the 1990s, Eickhout has been active in the GreenLeft; he co-authored the 2006 election manifesto, and he was a candidate in the 2004 European Parliament election (#6, the party got only two seats).
-Between 2008 and 2009, he was a member of the committee chaired by Bram van Ojik which wrote the new party platform.
+Between 2008 and 2009, Eickhout was a member of the committee chaired by Bram van Ojik which wrote the new party platform.
 He is a member of the GreenLeft delegation to the European Green Party.

 Before the 2009 European Parliament election, Eickhout was one of five candidates for the top position on the GreenLeft list.
 Other contenders were Senator Tineke Strik, Amsterdam city counselor Judith Sargentini, former MEP Alexander de Roo, and Niels van den Berge, assistant to Kathalijne Buitenweg.
 Eickhout campaigned on environmental issues.

 With 25% of the votes, he lost to Judith Sargentini.
 His candidacy for the party list was supported by former MPs Arie van den Brand and Wijnand Duyvendak.
-On the party congress, he was placed second on the GreenLeft list for the European Parliament.

 After his election to the European Parliament, Eickhout became a member of the Committee on the Environment, Public Health and Food Safety, and substitute for the Committee on Agriculture and Rural Development.
 In this capacity, he represented the Parliament at the 2013 United Nations Climate Change Conference in Warsaw, the 2014 United Nations Climate Change Conference in Lima, and the 2021 United Nations Climate Change Conference in Glasgow.
-He has also served as the Parliament's rapporteur on the EU's target for reducing greenhouse-gas emissions (2011), the European Union Emission Trading Scheme (2014), renewable energy rules (2017) and sustainable finance (2019).
-He is also a member of the European Parliament Intergroup on the Welfare and Conservation of Animals.
+He has also served as the Parliament's rapporteur on the EU's target for reducing greenhouse-gas emissions (2011), the European Union Emission Trading Scheme (2014), renewable energy rules (2017), sustainable finance (2019) and CO2 emission standards for heavy-duty vehicles (2024).

+Eickhout is also a member of the European Parliament Intergroup on the Welfare and Conservation of Animals.

-On 24 November 2018, Eickhout was elected as one of two leading candidates of the European Greens for the 2019 European Parliament elections, alongside Ska Keller.
+On 24 November 2018, Eickhout was elected as one of two leading candidates of the European Greens for the 2019 European Parliament election alongside Ska Keller.
 Under his leadership, GreenLeft won three seats, up from two in 2014.
 Both Keller and Eickhout later became the Green candidates for the office of President of the European Commission.
-He has since been serving as deputy chairman of the Greens–European Free Alliance (Greens/EFA) group, under the leadership of co-chairs Keller and Philippe Lamberts.
+He subsequently served as deputy chairman of the Greens–European Free Alliance (Greens/EFA) group, under the leadership of co-chairmen Keller and Philippe Lamberts.

 Since 2021, Eickout has been part of the Parliament's delegation to the EU-UK Parliamentary Assembly, which provides parliamentary oversight over the implementation of the EU–UK Trade and Cooperation Agreement.

+Eickhout was chosen as the leading candidate on the shared GroenLinks–PvdA list for the 2024 European Parliament election after he had been nominated by the boards of both parties.
+The European Green Party later chose him and Terry Reintke to steer its campaign for the election.
+Eickhout was a proponent of creating a European fund worth one percent of its GDP to invest in the industrial sector in order to increase the EU's competitiveness.
+GroenLinks–PvdA received a plurality of eight seats in the Netherlands, and Eickhout received a fourth term.
+He became his party's spokesperson for nature, environment, and agriculture, and he started serving as co-president of the Greens/EFA alongside Reintke.

+Personal life

+As of 2024, Eickhout resided in both Utrecht and Brussels.
+He has a partner and a daughter from a previous relationship.